corgikit/pancake-document/code/migration/migrate-your-stakings.md

 {% hint style="info" %}
 The locked (fixed-term) staking option will become available a few days after the migration.
 You will be able to convert your flexible staking position to a locked one.
-To learn more about the new CAKE syrup pool with fixed-term staking, please check out [this doc](../../products/coming-soon/new-cake-pool/).
+To learn more about the new CAKE staking pool with fixed-term staking, please check out [this doc](../../products/coming-soon/new-cake-pool/).
 {% endhint %}
 {% endtab %}